-We have limited spots available for 2019 for locations in Eastern Massachusetts and Southern NH.
-If you know you would like to sign up and are located in Eastern, Ma or Southern, NH please make a deposit for the bees here.
+We have limited spots available for 2020 for locations in Eastern Massachusetts and Southern NH.
+If you know you would like to sign up and are located in Eastern, Ma or Southern, NH please reserve the bees here.

 Otherwise Please sign up for our Host A Hive Email List and a beekeeper will get in contact with you to discuss the program and it’s cost.
 Please also sign up for our email newsletter to stay up to date with happenings at Beverly Bees!
 Thanks for helping to save bees!